Miro in Cube

 Between the streaming platform and the coordination of all the technicians sent to each city, the visuals and the audio were synchronised.
 This made for an experience that was so fluid, seamless and natural that, in some moments, the organisers and participants completely forgot that it was a simultaneous translation; all live and in real-time.

 The organisers were also thrilled to have one point of contact for the translators, equipment, and platforms used at the event.

-The organisation of the intercity and international hackathon, Miro in Cube, proved a huge success.
+The organisation of the intercity and international hackathon, Miro in Cube, proved a huge success for two years in a row.
 What presented an enormous cultural, technical, and financial challenge was easily overcome with our tailored solution and end-to-end service.

-For the University of Perpignan and Programme Miro, this was a completely innovative and revolutionary experience.
-They had never coordinated a multilingual and international event – all simultaneously, across all that distance!
+For the University of Perpignan and Programme Miro, this is a completely innovative and revolutionary experience.
+They are now able to coordinate a multilingual and international event – all simultaneously, across all that distance!
 The unthinkable became the successful.